ansep/groupbuy/README.md

     "telephoneNumber": "1234567890"
 }
 ```
-- `POST /api/user/picture` as form-data file to post a profile picture
+- `POST /api/user/picture` as form-data file to post a profile picture (authentication required)